d1opensource/fairlight/README.md

 }
 ```

-As you start adding more API requests, we strongly recommend organizing your request definitions into centralized "endpoint" classes, grouped by domain/resource.
+As you add more API requests, we strongly recommend organizing your request definitions into centralized "endpoint" classes, grouped by domain/resource.
+This will help to encapsulate request-specific logic, reduce path-prefixing boilerplate, and automatically serialize query parameters.

 Continuing our example, we'll create a `UserEndpoints` class to define endpoints under the `'/users'` base path.
-We'll subclass `restii#HttpEndpoints`, which gives us static HTTP helper methods:
+We'll subclass `HttpEndpoints`, which gives us static HTTP helper methods:

 ```jsx
 import {HttpEndpoints} from 'restii'